BibliothecaDAO/master-scroll-v3/pages/game/buildings.md

 ## Storehouses

-To distribute food to your population and troops, you must convert $FISH/$WHEAT into a storehouse.
+To distribute food to your population and batallions, you must convert $FISH/$WHEAT into a storehouse.

-Storehouses take up spatial areas on your Realm so you must be strategic about your buildings to ensure you always have enough room to feed your population, and therefore increase your resource output and troop's vitality.
+Storehouses take up spatial areas on your Realm so you must be strategic about your buildings to ensure you always have enough room to feed your population, and therefore increase your resource output and batallions's vitality.

 Each 10,000 units of food in a storehouse takes up 2 sqm on your Realm, this means you cannot just hoard food on your Realm otherwise you will not be able to build anything else.